 Subscribe to our newsletter.
 Enter your details below.

 Managing an age diverse workforce.
-In a world of continuing labor and skills shortages, ignoring the older talent in your organization could be a waste of critical leadership potential and a loss to economic recovery.
+In a world of continuing labour and skills shortages, ignoring the older talent in your organisation could be a waste of critical leadership potential and a loss to economic recovery.

 The recent emphasis on creating truly diverse workforces and leadership teams has seen action on underrepresented groups like women, ethnic minorities, and the LGBT+ community.
 But when it comes to offering opportunity for all, in a fair manner, one group is frequently overlooked: the over-50s.
 And companies disregard this group at their peril.